Victoria University, Toronto: History

 Victoria College was founded as the Upper Canada Academy by the Wesleyan Methodist Church.
 In 1831, a church committee decided to locate the academy on four acres (1.6 hectares) of land in Cobourg, Ontario, east of Toronto, because of its central location in a large town and access by land and water.
 In 1836, Egerton Ryerson received a royal charter for the institution from King William IV in England, while the Upper Canadian government was hesitant to provide a charter to a Methodist institution.
 This was the first charter ever granted by the British Government to a Nonconformist body for an educational institution.
 The school officially opened to male and female students on October 12, 1836, with Matthew Richey as principal.
 Although the school taught a variety of liberal arts subjects, it also functioned as an unofficial Methodist seminary.
 In 1841, it was incorporated as Victoria College, named in honour of Queen Victoria, and finally received a charter from the Upper Canadian Legislature.

 Victoria University formed in 1884 with the merger of Victoria College and Albert College in Belleville.
-In 1890, due to financial and geographic difficulties, Victoria University federated with the University of Toronto.
+In 1890, due to financial and geographic difficulties, the university federated with the University of Toronto.
+As a result of the merger, Victoria relinquished its degree-granting powers to the University of Toronto, except for in theology.
 In 1892, Victoria University moved from Cobourg to its current campus on Queen's Park Crescent, south of Bloor Street (at Charles Street West), in Toronto.

 A plaque was erected at 100 University Avenue at the intersection with College Street in Cobourg, Ontario.